How to Remove Sticker and Adhesive Residue

 Yep, you can use vodka (or rubbing alcohol) to remove the sticker from your wine.
 “Just apply a little bit and let the alcohol dissolve the adhesive,” Peters suggests.

 As Peters previously mentioned, heat is a great resource when it comes to removing sticky residue.
 For a quick and convenient heat source, use a hairdryer to warm up the area, then try scraping the residue off.
-It’s also a proven way to remove stickers from appliances.

 Baby oil or mineral oil makes a great option for loosening up adhesive residue.
 “Just be careful as this stuff can get everywhere really quickly and leave an oily residue,” Peters points out.